Chart Color Schemes

 Fairfield West's population is slightly younger than the national pattern

-Fairfield West's median age is 36 years, nearly matching Greater Sydney's average of 37 years, which is slightly below Australia's median age of 38 years.
+Fairfield West's median age is 36 years, close to Greater Sydney's average of 37, which is slightly below Australia's median age of 38.
 Compared to Greater Sydney, Fairfield West has a higher proportion of residents aged 15-24 (16.8%) but fewer residents aged 25-34 (12.6%).
-Between the 2021 Census and now, the percentage of residents aged 15-24 has increased from 14.7% to 16.8%, while the percentage of residents aged 45-54 has decreased from 12.8% to 11.6%.
-By 2041, demographic modeling suggests that Fairfield West's age profile will change significantly.
-The 75-84 age group is projected to grow by 55%, adding 439 residents and reaching a total of 1,237 residents.
-Residents aged 65 and above are expected to drive 70% of population growth, indicating demographic aging trends.
-Conversely, the 0-4 and 5-14 age groups are projected to experience population declines.
+Between the 2021 Census and now, the percentage of residents aged 15-24 has increased from 14.7% to 16.8%, while the percentage of those aged 45-54 has decreased from 12.8% to 11.6%.
+By 2041, Fairfield West's age profile is projected to change significantly.
+The 75-84 cohort is expected to grow by 52%, adding 420 residents to reach a total of 1,237.
+Residents aged 65 and above will drive 79% of population growth.
+Conversely, the 25-34 and 0-4 age groups are projected to experience population declines.